huggingface/blog/deep-rl-q-part2.md

 In the first part of this unit, **we learned about the value-based methods and the difference between Monte Carlo and Temporal Difference Learning**.

-So, in the second part, we’ll **study Q-Learning**, **implement our first RL agent from scratch**.
+So, in the second part, we’ll **study Q-Learning**, **and implement our first RL agent from scratch**.
 A Q-Learning agent and will train it in two environments:

 1. Frozen-Lake-v1 ❄️ (non-slippery version): where our agent will need to **go from the starting state (S) to the goal state (G)** by walking only on frozen tiles (F) and avoiding holes (H).
 2. An autonomous taxi 🚕 will need **to learn to navigate** a city to **transport its passengers from point A to point B.**